Watrick117/Conway_ePaper/README.md

 ### Installation: via ssh over wifi

-1. Start with a fresh install of Raspbian Lite OS
+1. Start with a fresh install of Raspbian Lite OS with ssh enabled

 2. Clone the repo
    *Download the code from this git hub repo